 The grounds represent six themed Island Villages, each one has the traditional look and feel of the islands it represents: Hawaii, Tonga, Samoa, Aotearoa (New Zealand), Fiji and Tahiti.
 Each Island Village has a Cultural Presentation that runs for 20-minutes at set times throughout the day and a variety of hands-on activities.
 A lagoon weaves down the centre of Polynesian Cultural Center, this is where the Huki show and canoe experiences take place.
 Dotted around the rest of the park are exhibits, workshops, dinner venues and theatres.

 Hukilau Marketplace is a food lovers paradise!
 It’s a dining and shopping experience outside the entrance to Polynesian Cultural Center.
 With a mix of bricks-and-mortar eateries and food trucks, it’s the ideal place to fuel up before touring the attraction.
-Try Penny’s Malasada’s for custard-filled Portuguese donuts, Tita’s Grill for spicy garlic shrimp or Kiwi Style Fish ‘n Chips for fish and chips with hard-to-find-in-Hawaii chicken salt and potato fritters.
+Try Penny’s Malasada’s for custard-filled Portuguese doughnuts, Tita’s Grill for spicy garlic shrimp or Kiwi Style Fish ‘n Chips for fish and chips with hard-to-find-in-Hawaii chicken salt and potato fritters.
 Don’t miss Tutu’s Sweet Shop, a boutique lolly and candy wonderland.

 Huki: A Canoe Celebration is a special performance at the Polynesian Cultural Center starting 2:20pm daily on the lagoon.
 Seats along the waters edge are first-come-first-served, early for a prime position in the shade.
 It’s an entertaining 40-minute show with costumed performers on water-floats meandering up and down the lagoon sharing tales about Polynesian exploration, the town of Laie and how the Polynesian Cultural Center came to be.
 The dancing is great and the music is awesome!